 The authorized amounts in Figure 14 refer to amounts for which the County has adopted ordinances authorizing the issuance of debt for capital projects and other purposes pursuant to the Local Finance Law, but has not yet issued debt pursuant to such authority.
 Such authorization expires ten years after adoption of the approving bond ordinance if it has not been used, encumbered or rescinded prior to that time.
 See "CAPITAL PLANNING AND BUDGETING" herein.

 Debt Service Requirements

-Figure 15, Figure 16 and Figure 17 set forth the principal and interest payments on various categories of outstanding County bonds and NIFA bonds.
+Figure 15 sets forth the principal and interest payments on outstanding County bonds and NIFA bonds.

 Figure 15

 Total County and NIFA Debt Service

-(As of April 30, 2014)
+(As of October 31, 2015)